carpentries/instructor-training/05-expertise.md

     when asked to explain her reasoning,
     an expert often can't because she didn't actually go through any intermediate steps.

-	> In our example above, the local probaby doesn't even think about which
+	> In our example above, the local probably doesn't even think about which
 	> turns they're making on their way to the grocery store.
 They can drive on
 	> "autopilot" without really thinking.
 If someone asks them to go to a different
 	> location, they immediately know what they should do next to get to the right place.